Westin Bonaventure Hotel: Reactions

-Fredric Jameson discusses the hotel in his book Postmodernism, or, the Cultural Logic of Late Capitalism.

 Floors and elevators

 The hotel is a 33-story building, with no floors numbered "7" or "13"; the top floor is therefore numbered "35".
 The four elevator banks (each containing three cars for a total of 12) are named by colors and symbols: Red Circle (the only one that goes to "35"; the other three only go to "32"), Yellow Diamond, Green Square, and Blue Triangle.
 The color-coded system of directions was a later addition, as visitors found the space confusing and hard to navigate.

 Location filming

 Several bronze plaques commemorate elevator scenes from three major films: